RichardRed0x/analysis/reddit/readme.md

 ![Reddit activity levels per month](subreddit-charts/img/activity-by-month-decred.png)

-Comments, Score and Posts are the numbers from the subreddit for the month. cccomments, ccscore and ccposts relate to posts with the cryptocurrency's name in their title from /r/cryptocurrency
+Comments, Score and Posts are the numbers from the subreddit for the month. cccomments, ccscore and ccposts relate to posts with the cryptocurrency's name in their title from /r/cryptocurrency.

 The code for matching posts from cryptocurrency is very basic, I set a name and ticker symbol for each subreddit and then looked for posts whose title contained one of these strings.

+Decred's subreddit shows a peak in activity for late 201.
+Declining activity levels in 2018 is a common theme when looking at the same graph for different subreddits.

 ### Activity levels by day